ChefYeshpal/webapp-moneymaker/README.md

     - Final push, no more updates

-## Thanks to the siege stonemasons and oliver
+## Thanks to the siege stonemasons and olive

 So, this is a continuation of an older project I made while I was in 10th grade.
 It was just meant to help me learn python, and considering this weeks theme was coins (or anything relating to money), I figured this project could help me in learning js as well (tho originally it started as ts, but anyways...).
-So, I'd like to thank the stonemasons and oliver for giving me such an opportuinity, because if it wasn't for you guys then I probably would have never picked this back up.
+So, I'd like to thank the stonemasons and olive for giving me such an opportuinity, because if it wasn't for you guys then I probably would have never picked this back up.
 Thanks guys :D